bihealth/bih-cluster/bih-cluster/docs/help/faq.md

 # Frequently Asked Questions

-## What is this Website?

-This is the BIH cluster documentation that was created and is maintained by BIH Core Unit Bioinformatics (CUBI) and BIH HPC IT with contributions by BIH HPC Users.
-The aim is to gather the information for using the cluster efficiently and helping common issues andproblems.

 ## Where can I get help?
 - Talk to your colleagues!
 - Have a look at our forums at [HPC-talk](https://hpc-talk.cubi.bihealth.org/) to see if someone already solved the same problem.
   If not, create a new topic.
 Administrators, CUBI, and other users can see and answer your question.